StackVista/stackstate-docs/setup/data-management/backup_restore/kubernetes_backup.md

 ### Storage options

-StackGraph and ElasticSearch backups are sent to an instance of [MinIO \(min.io\)](https://min.io/), which is automatically started by the `stackstate` Helm chart when automatic backups are enabled.
+StackGraph and Elasticsearch backups are sent to an instance of [MinIO \(min.io\)](https://min.io/), which is automatically started by the `stackstate` Helm chart when automatic backups are enabled.
 MinIO is an object storage system with the same API as AWS S3.
 It can store its data locally or act as a gateway to [AWS S3 \(min.io\)](https://docs.min.io/docs/minio-gateway-for-s3.html), [Azure BLob Storage \(min.io\)](https://docs.min.io/docs/minio-gateway-for-azure.html) and other systems.

 The built-in MinIO instance can be configured to store the backups in three locations: